 Additional Medicare Tax

-Note also that the Health Reform Law imposes a new 3.8% Medicare tax beginning in 2013 on unearned income (e.g., dividends, interest, capital gains) for the same group of higher-income taxpayers – those with incomes over $200,000 (single) or $250,000 (joint filers).
-Employers are not responsible for collecting the new 3.8% Medicare tax, and are not required to notify employees of that tax.
+Health Care Reform also imposes a new 3.8% Medicare tax beginning in 2013 on unearned income (e.g., dividends, interest, capital gains) for the same group of higher-income taxpayers (those with incomes over $200,000 (single) or $250,000 (joint filers)).
+Employers are not responsible for collecting the new 3.8% Medicare tax and are not required to notify employees of that tax.

 American Fidelity Assurance Company does not provide tax or legal advice.